HalimUzodike/HalimUzodike/README.md

 - 🔭 Computer Science and Psychology graduate.
 - ⚡ Software Engineer interested in Human-Centered Artificial Intelligence.
-- 🌱 Building mods for Baldur's Gate 3 in my free time.
+- 🤔 Building mods for Baldur's Gate 3 in my free time.
+- 🌱 Part-time environmental consultant

 ## Currently looking for new graduate roles and internships.